ropensci/roweb3/content/blog/2024-07-09-multilingual-documentation-in-r/index.md

 ## Next steps

-This is all in the early stages and things are moving fast.
+This is all in the early stages but things are moving fast.
 We are still experimenting with various ways to store translations and implement string replacements.
 It also has several limitations, such as not translating section headings yet.
 We also want to add a clear indication that the text is a translation and a convenient way of quickly accessing the original version.
 Part of the translations workflow often involves automated translations which are later reviewed by a human.
 So we are also considering adding metadata to strings to flag cases of automatic translations that haven't been reviewed by a human or translations that might be slightly outdated (it would be a shame to not show a translation because someone fixed a small typo in the original text and it had yet to be reviewed!).

 If you want to test the package and report any problems, or you have ideas on how to improve it, you can join the discussion by checking the [open issues](https://github.com/eliocamp/rhelpi18n/issues) of the package and by joining the [Multilingual Documentation Working Group](https://github.com/RConsortium/multilingual-documentation-wg).
 Come help us!